uio-carpentry/organisational/meetings/160330_organisers.md

 Several python issues with matplotlib were encountered during Software Carpentry workshop: several attendees could not import matplotlib even though they all installed python anaconda.
 Arvind has similar problems too.

-Hugues mentionned the difficulties they had to get positive and negative inputs written on stickers: they asked for feedbacks at the end of each session but got very little feedbacks.
-Karin said that if it does not work with stickers, it can be done orally (Greg Wilson does it very often and it works very well according someone takes notes of the comments!).
+Hugues mentioned the difficulties they had to get positive and negative inputs written on stickers: they asked for feedbacks at the end of each session but got very little feedbacks.
+Lex said that if it does not work with stickers, it can be done orally (Greg Wilson does it very often and it works very well according someone takes notes of the comments!).

 We also discussed how useful it would be to have the desktop machines prepared with software needed for the workshop.
 We will make a list of what should be installed, based on the setup page of the next workshop.
 The goal would be to liaise with IT-groups of each concerned departments and install all the required software on all the desktops & UIO laptops.
 Lex will follow-up on this at the meeting with the Library tomorrow.